bwlewis/1000_genomes_examples/README.md

 library(threejs)
 scatterplot3js(p$u)
 ```
 Not bad.
-We see that there are three obvious groups.
+We see that there are obvious groups.
+It turns out these groups correspond to ethnicities, and we actually have that information available from the 1000 genomes project.